 With the launch of the EYFS 2008 the early years community was introduced to a new concept, the ‘learning journey’.
 Practitioners were encouraged to celebrate a child’s experiences in their Early Years setting by recording each child’s journey: including observations; assessments; planning ideas; evidence of progress; and contributions from the child and their parents, then compile this information into a comprehensive file known as a learning journal.
 The journal would belong to the child and move with them as they transitioned, for example, between rooms in a setting or to a new setting or school, and could be added to by multiple settings, where care was shared.

 The concept was a sound one and eagerly embraced, with practitioners producing beautiful folders that became a source of pride.
 Photos were carefully cut out and glued into the journals alongside copious post-it notes.
-Soon there were templates to print out, stickers to highlight areas of learning and ‘footsteps’ stampers identify ‘next steps’.
+Soon there were templates to print out, stickers to highlight areas of learning and ‘footsteps’ stampers to identify ‘next steps’.
 Development Matters statements were highlighted, trackers colour coded and ticked, reports written.
 Before they knew it, practitioners were buried in paperwork.
 Learning journals had stopped being a joyful celebration of children’s journeys and become a chore to be dreaded and endured.

-There is currently no requirement in the EYFS to physically record any assessment data except the 2y-progress check and the Early Years Foundation Stage Profile (EYFSP) at the end of the reception year.
+There is currently no requirement in the EYFS to physically record any assessment data except the 2y-progress check (EYFS 2.4) and the Early Years Foundation Stage Profile (EYFSP) at the end of the reception year.
 It is up to practitioners to use their judgement to decide what to record and how.

 In spite of the fact that Learning Journals are optional, settings continue to produce them.
 There are a number of factors contributing to this practice: